iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 tags: [containers, devops, cloud-native, kubernetes, ebpf ]
 image: https://user-images.githubusercontent.com/2548160/274512682-f06a933c-16e3-4288-a1fa-80237cc4b16d.png
 date:   2023-10-12 09:01:35 +0300
+excerpt: "This is a beginner's guide to eBPF.
+Learn how to use eBPF, Go, and Prometheus to monitor network events unobtrusively.
+You'll learn how to use Linux tracepoints to monitor TCP transmissions and use Prometheus to store and visualize the data you collect."
 ---

 As a Product Manager in tech, I strongly believe it is essential to understand the technology that underpins the products I manage.
 This knowledge not only allows me to keep pace with the evolving industry trends but also enriches my interactions with both customers and my engineering counterparts.